Selecting a language will automatically trigger the translation of the page content.

 What is the market?

-This is the meeting between 4 items following:
+It's the meeting between the 4 items following:

-• Customers who will buy it: the request
+• The customers who will buy it: the demand

-• Theenvironment : time, location, trends, technologies, competitors, legislation, etc.
+• L'environment : time, place, trends, technologies, competitors, legislation, etc.

-• The way you will sell it: distribution channels and business strategy (marketing)
+• How you're going to sell it: distribution channels and business strategy (marketing)

-It consists of the precise description andanalysis fine 4 items that make up your market.
+It consists of the precise description and theanalysis fine 4 items that make up your market.

 To conduct your market research, you need the following tools: